 I’ve read the wait doesn’t stop once you’re matched, traveling or back home.
 Considering we’ve been in the waiting stage (of various types) for a looooong time now, it was good to read that we might just never truly leave that stage and to mentally prepare for that.

 You never truly leave that stage.
 She gets it.
 This side of heaven, we wait.
-It’s inescapable.
-At the store, at the stoplight we wait.
 From a seven-year old’s count-down to be eight to an eighty-seven year old’s count-down to be clothed, all creation waits.

 Not An Interruption